codewithgauravgupta/django_app/STEPS.md

     created: datetime
     updated: datetime

+* Moving on we will update it as for like feature: public id: string
+    last_name: string
+    first_name:string
+    username: string
+    bio: string
+    avatar: image
+    email: string
+    post_liked: m2m
+    author: FK<User>
+    is_active
+    is_superuser
+    created: datetime
+    updated: datetime

 * Register user in settings.py, using name field of apps.py of user `"apps.user"`.

 * We also need to tell Django to use this User model for the authentication user model.
 In the settings.py file add below at last line: